Solopreneurs

 5. Format: "Organize by platform.
 Number each post."

 One blog post becomes 15 social media posts.
 That's a week's worth of content from something you already wrote.
+For the full version of this workflow, see how to repurpose one post into ten.

 Take the Free AI Marketing Systems Score